greenboxal/doggohub/doc/project_services/mattermost_slash_commands.md

 ### Step 3.
 Create a new custom slash command in Mattermost

-Now that you have enabled custom slash commands in Mattermost and opened the Mattermost slash commands service in GitLab, it's time to copy these values in a new slash command.
+Now that you have enabled custom slash commands in Mattermost and opened the Mattermost slash commands service in DoggoHub, it's time to copy these values in a new slash command.

 1. Back to Mattermost, under your team page settings, you should see the